Important information for sanctioning County trials events

 • Prizes must be fully distributed.

-• Any participation fees (fines) or BTBA joining fees collected must be paid to the relevant Local Association.
+• Any day membership fees collected must be paid to the relevant Local Association.

-• The TFR (tournament finance report) must be emailed with the tournament results and, if possible, the oil pattern used to sanctions@btba.org.uk.
-The TFR can be electronically signed.
-Please date it using the date on which you paid the BTBA fees and do not submit the form before your payment has been made!
+• The completed Tournament Finance Report (TFR) – Please date it using the date on which you paid the BTBA fees and do not submit the form before your payment has been made!

 Should you require further information about any aspects of tournament sanctioning and payments, please email Paul Loberman at sanctions@btba.org.uk